-16.10 Movement joints in the substrate must be continued through the system.
-The joint detail using purpose-made trims is illustrated in Figure 5.

-16.11 Expansion beads are fixed vertically in agreed positions.
-These beads are positioned at approximately seven metre centres along a building, the centres depending on the individual design and requirements of each job.
+- 16.9 Movement joints in the substrate must be continued through the system.
+The joint detail using purpose-made trims is illustrated in Figure 4. - 16.10 Expansion beads are fixed vertically in agreed positions, at approximately seven metre centres along the building (depending on the individual design and requirements of each job).
 The Certificate holder should be consulted for further information regarding provision for expansion in the system.